We are running this funding opportunity on the new UKRI Funding Service. You cannot apply on the Joint Electronic Submissions (Je-S) system.

 - an overview of the rationale and scientific background of your application

-- updated information about your previous or current funding (if applicable) that has enabled and informed the proposed work, include any previous UKRI grant references.
-If you will have any funding concurrent to this project, explain any overlap and how that funding will support the proposed work
+- updated information about your previous or current funding (if applicable) that has enabled and informed the proposed work, include any previous UKRI grant references If you will have any funding concurrent to this project, explain any overlap and how that funding will support the proposed work

 - in the case of applications involving institutes, units or centres with existing core funding, including those funded by UKRI and National Institute for Health and Care Research (NIHR) such as Biomedical Research Centres (BRCs), describe how the proposed work and resources requested builds on, but is distinct from, core funded programmes of research

 In this section, you must also provide supporting data (including a small selection of figures, tables and images where relevant) to demonstrate the current development stage of your project and proof-of-concept to support your application.
+Further details are provided in the Funding Service.

 Small molecule supplementary information

-Word count: 1,500
+Word limit: 1,500

 If you are requesting funding for a hit to lead, lead optimisation or candidate selection project, please provide structures.